-- p4d-bos-01, a master/commit-server in Boston, pointed to by a DNS name like perforce or perforce.p4demo.com. - p4d-bos-02, a standby replica in Boston, not pointed to by a DNS until failover, at which time it gets pointed to by perforce.p4demo.com. - Changing the Perforce broker configuration to target the backup machine.
+- bos-helix-01, a master/commit-server in Boston, pointed to by a DNS name like perforce or perforce.p4demo.com. - bos-helix-02, a standby replica in Boston, not pointed to by a DNS until failover.
+In event of failover, it gets pointed to by perforce.p4demo.com via a DNS change.